 - a.
 You flew it with no planning, and then expected that the OO would find a way after the flight to make it fit the badge requirements. - b.
 You did not ask for a briefing on the usual task pitfalls before you attempted a specific task. - c.
-You did not complete an Internet or paper declaration when using a PR for a distance flight. - d.
 You did not know the maximum height you could be towed to on an under-100 km distance task.
 This is particularly important if the landing elevation becomes your finish fix and it is at a lower elevation than your take-off point.
 Conversely, if you choose a high tow, then you must know the minimum height allowed at your finish point.
-See the 3.2 table. - e.
+See the table in 3.1. - d.
+You did not confirm that the FR(s) being used on your flight had your name and the correct glider information stored.
+Refer to 2.7 below. - e.
 You are a beginner in the use of the FR and did not practice using it to make sure you entered the OZ of your intended TP, or your FR was configured to sound a TP entry alert for a cylinder OZ, so you turned away on course before you entered the sector OZ that was needed for your task distance. - f.
-You did not confirm that the FR(s) being used on your flight had your name and the correct glider information stored.
-Refer to 2.7 below. - g.
-The OO was not available on landing so you took the FR out of the glider and gave it to him later that day.
-(See paragraph 9.2 the OO must have control of the FR after landing until the flight data is downloaded.)
-This mistake is easy to make if you flew a club glider that will be used for another task. - h.
-Your OO did not keep a copy of the flight file and the original was contaminated in the process of converting it to an .igc file (a link to a file on the OLC is not sufficient as it will not validate).
+You took the FR out of the glider, or downloaded the .igc file, or removed an SD card and gave it to the OO later that day.
+See 9.2 the OO must control the FR after landing until the .igc file is downloaded.
+This mistake is easy to make if you flew a club glider that will then be used for another task. - g.
+Your OO did not keep a copy of the flight file and the original was or became contaminated.
+A link to a file on the OLC is not sufficient as it will not validate.